suizokukan/wisteria/ROADME.md

 According to the tests conducted on the data of the "comparing what is comparable" type According to the tests conducted on the data read in the %%% file Iaswn is much much faster than jsonpickle (Iaswn/jsonpicle: 23.3) to encode/decode; Iaswn's encoded strings are slightly shorter than jsonpickle one's (Iaswn/jsonpickle: 0.9); Iaswn's coverage rate is lower than jsonpickle's (Iaswn/jsonpicle: 0.5).

+[DONE] task-6

+temp. file is now deleted at the end of the program.

+    * temp. file is now deleted at the end of the program.
+    * TMPFILE > TMPFILENAME

 [DONE] task-5